rodrigo-brito/morfeu-theme/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+External Resources
+- Bootstrap (Copyright Twitter, released under the terms of the MIT license)
+- jQuery (Copyright jQuery Foundation, released under terms of the MIT license)
+- Html5shiv (Copyright Alexander Farkas, Jonathan Neal, Paul Irish and John-David Dalton, released under terms of the MIT license)
+- FitVids (Copyright Chris Coyier and Paravel, released under terms of the WTFPL license)
+- ScrollReveal (Copyright Julian Lloyd, released under terms of the MIT license)

+Images used in screenshot
+- Photos used photographed by author (Copyright Rodrigo Brito)

 == Changelog ==

 = 1.0.0 =